 Posted by Justin Myers

 ClubRunner secures all your private information using the latest security technologies.
 Hosted in a world class data centre with redundant power, Internet backbones and 24/7 security and monitoring, you can rest assured that your club data is safe and protected.
 Your members' contact information is secured behind unique logins and passwords.
 Access to information is also restricted, for example, a member can only view the list of members, but can modify his or her own personal information.
+Data on the server is protected by TCP/IP filtering, firewall and anti-virus software that protect against any unauthorized intrusion.
+Backups of data are made daily and stored off-site.

 |